not transmitting or reflecting light or radiant energy

 The word "filiality" sounds made up (as of the date of this list, it is not listed in this site's dictionary).
 The words "legend" and "perfect" add to the unreal quality.
 The example sentence is describing Kingston's dream of being successful in the battlefield and on the home front.
 But in her American life, Kingston struggles with her Chinese parents' expectations of filiality.

-come up with (an idea, plan, explanation, theory, or principle) after a mental effort
+come up with after a mental effort

 If I took the sword, which my hate must surely have